Golf Tutorials

 Understanding and achieving golf ball compression is a game-changer.
 It’s the difference between hoping for a good shot and knowing how to produce one.
 By focusing on a solid setup, a proper downswing sequence that starts from the ground up, and keeping the mental image of striking the ball before the turf, you can turn that jarring, thin "click" into a pure, rewarding "thump."

 We know that translating written advice into a real-life swing change can be tough.
 It often takes a second pair of expert eyes to see exactly what’s happening.
 That’s why we built Caddie AI to be your personal swing coach, available 24/7.
 You can upload a video of your swing and ask it to analyze your downswing sequence or your setup.
-Or if you’re stuck with a gnarly lie in the rough and need to know the right shot to play, you can even snap a photo of your ball, and we’ll tell you the smartest way to advance it - all in a matter of seconds.
+Or if you’re stuck with a challenging lie in the rough and need to know the right shot to play, you can even snap a photo of your ball, and we’ll tell you the smartest way to advance it - all in a matter of seconds.
 It's about getting clear, personalized feedback right when you need it, so you can stop guessing and start compressing.

 Spencer has been playing golf since he was a kid and has spent a lifetime chasing improvement.
 With over a decade of experience building successful tech products, he combined his love for golf and startups to create Caddie AI - the world's best AI golf app.
 Giving everyone an expert level coach in your pocket, available 24/7.
-His mission is simple: make world-class golf advice accessible to everyone, anytime.
+Caddie's mission is simple: make world-class golf advice accessible to everyone, anytime.

 Other posts you might like